maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 title: XCST Introduction for the XSLT Developer
 ---

 XCST is heavily inspired in XSLT.
 The main difference is that it uses C# as expression language, instead of XPath.
-XCST is therefore not meant as a replacement of XSLT, but as an alternative, or even a complement (e.g. produce XML with XCST and transfor it with XSLT).
+XCST is therefore not meant as a replacement of XSLT, but as an alternative, or even a complement (e.g. produce XML with XCST and transform it with XSLT).

 Why XCST?
 ---------